Experience Oxfordshire For Luxury

 Alternatively, after punting wander back towards the city centre through University Parks.
 Back in the city centre, take a stroll around cobbled Radcliffe Square to drink in 360 degree views of the Radcliffe Camera.
-Opposite Radcliffe Square you will find Quod, a stylish, bustling and contemporary European brasserie perfect for a leisurely lunch in the heart of Oxford.

 After lunch, do some shopping in Westgate Oxford – the city’s newest shopping and entertainment centre – where you will find an eclectic mix of global fashion brands, restaurants, bars and a boutique cinema.